-The Hisense U75QG is a mid-range model released in 2025 and replaces the Hisense U7N.
+The Hisense U75QG is a mid-range model released in 2025, replacing the Hisense U7N.
 It sits above the Hisense U6QF but below the Hisense U8QG and Hisense U9QG in Hisense's ULED lineup.
 It uses the Hi-View AI Engine Pro processor and has HDMI 2.1 bandwidth on all four ports.
 Additionally, it has a ton of gaming features like 4k @ 165Hz, 1080p @ 288Hz, and VRR.
 It also supports Dolby Vision, HDR10+, and DTS audio formats, and has a 2.1.2 multi-channel surround sound system with a built-in subwoofer and two up-firing speakers meant to project sound above you.
-The TV utilizes the popular Google TV interface that's loaded with a ton of apps and has smart features like voice control.
-We bought and tested the 65-inch model, but it's also available in 55, 75, 85, and 100-inch options.
+The TV uses the popular Google TV interface, loaded with a ton of apps and featuring smart features like voice control.
+We bought and tested the 65-inch model, but it's also available in 55-, 75-, 85-, and 100-inch sizes.
+It was replaced in 2026 by the Hisense U7SG.

 Our Verdict